james-aguirre/c0323-code-solutions/express-post-json/express-post-json-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What does the `express.json()` middleware do and when would you need it?
+  It turns the req body into json format, this would be useful most of the time since data gets saved into json format

 ## Notes